Aug 30, 2024 | Events Category

 - Updating of the Myrtle Rust ID and collection methods brochure.

-- Development of partner garden flyer explaining the project, for the general public when visiting the ex situ collections and which can be used for guided walks.
+- Development of an outreach partner garden flyer explaining the project, for the general public when visiting the ex situ collections and which can be used for guided walks.

 - Flyer explaining ReCER resistance screening trial was developed and installed at ABG Mt Annan